 The first thing you will notice about these opulent rooms is that they are surprisingly sparse.
 This is because unlike domestic rooms, the State Apartments were used for audiences and meetings.

 Courtiers and visitors stood in the presence of royalty, so there was no need for the sorts of furniture you normally find in a home.

 However, these rooms contain many sculptures and works of art, such as the terracotta busts of George II and his wife Queen Caroline, made by Michael Rysbrack in 1738 and 1739.

 The King's Staircase is the first link to the circuit of rooms making up the King's State Apartments.
-All the great and good of Georgian London would have climbed up these stairs to visit the king.
+All the great and good of Georgian London would have climbed these stairs to visit the King.

-The King's Drawing Room is the climax of the whole suite of rooms where courtiers would have come in search of power and patronage.
+The King's Drawing Room is the climax of the whole suite of rooms.
+This is where courtiers would have come in search of power and patronage.

-One of the highlights is the painting of Venus and Cupid by Vasari on the wall of the King's Drawing Room.
+The highlight of this room is the painting of Venus and Cupid by Vasari.
 Queen Caroline tried to have the painting moved while her husband was away in Hanover.
 When the King returned he furiously insisted it be put back.
-It hangs there still today.
+It still hangs there today.